FIELA/AIExamGrader/README.md

 cp config_example.json config.json
 ```

 Edit `config.json` with your actual API keys and file paths.
-The example file includes two sample profiles that you can customize.

 **Method 2: Manual Configuration**

-You can also configure settings directly in the application interface (saved automatically).
+You can also configure settings directly in the application interface.

 See [README_CONFIG.md](README_CONFIG.md) for detailed configuration guide.